-Water-tube boilers are fitted in all the more modern ships in the Navv.
+Water-tube boilers are fitted in all the more modern ships in the Navy.

-Compared with tank boilers they possess the following advantages:
+Compared with tank boilers they possess the following advantages :-

-(1) Lighter for the same power;

-(2) Better adapted for carrying a high steam pressure;

-(3) Not so liable to become strained and leaky if steam is often raise 1 quickly.
+- (1) Lighter for the same power; - (2) Better adapted for carrying a high steam pressure ; - (3) Not so liable to become strained and leaky if steam is often raised quickly.